 Angioplasty is a procedure that opens blocked arteries to restore blood flow in the brain.
 You may have angioplasty in your brain with or without a stent, a mesh tube that helps reinforce the walls of a blood vessel.

-At Radiology Associates of Richmond, Dr. Spinos is currently the only accredited physician who performs Wingspan Stent for brain artery blockages (intracranial stenotic lesions).
-The Wingspan stent is specially designed for the delicate, tapered and curved vessels of the brain and the treatment is used for patients who have intracranial artery (brain blood vessel) disease that hasn’t responded to traditional therapies such as Plavix and aspirin or other medicines that your physician has prescribed.
+At Radiology Associates of Richmond, our neurointerventionalists are accredited physicians able to place a Wingspan Stent for brain artery blockages (intracranial stenotic lesions).
+The Wingspan stent is especially designed for the delicate, tapered and curved vessels of the brain and the treatment is used for patients who have intracranial artery disease that hasn’t responded to traditional therapies, such as Plavix and aspirin or other medicines that your physician has prescribed.

 What happens during angioplasty and Wingspan Stent?